okfn/opendataday/README.md

 It has a bunch of [dependencies](https://github.com/okfn/opendataday/blob/master/package.json), so do `npm install` and then `npm run build`.

-`grunt` will watch for changes to your [SCSS files](https://github.com/okfn/opendataday/tree/master/assets/scss), and also [icons](https://github.com/okfn/opendataday/tree/master/assets/icons) (see [svgstore](https://github.com/FWeinb/grunt-svgstore)).
+`grunt` will watch for changes to your [SCSS files](https://github.com/okfn/opendataday/tree/master/assets/scss), and also [icons](https://github.com/okfn/opendataday/tree/master/assets/icons) (see [SVGstore](https://github.com/FWeinb/grunt-svgstore)).

-`lektor deploy` will deploy to the gh-pages branch, putting changes live, if you have deploy permissions.
+`lektor deploy` will deploy to the GH-pages branch, putting changes live, if you have to deploy permissions.

 ### TODO